 We’re delighted that you’re thinking of submitting a proposal to The Lead Developer Call for Proposals.
 We hope the following guide helps you with your application.

-We don't have any open conference Calls for Proposals at the moment but we're always looking for speakers for our quarterly meetups in London, Austin, New York, Berlin and San Francisco.
+We also regularly look for speakers for our quarterly meetups in London, Austin, New York, Berlin and San Francisco.

 You can submit a talk proposal here to be considered for our regular meetups.
 The meetup CFP doesn't have a deadline but we'll get in touch closer to a specific meetup (usually 4-6 weeks before the event).